Wonghopper/Wonghopper.github.io/prose.md

 ## Developing a Model

 We want to develop a linear model predicting BMI from a number of categorical predictor variables.
-The predictor variables we will use are:

 The subset of data that includes the predictor variables and the dependent variable, BMI, is selected from the dataset.
 We also drop all of the incomplete data entries, accepting the error from using incomplete data.

 _Code_